Maintenance automation

 Script interface contract

-When a Skill or client tool provides scripts for knowledge maintenance, the scripts should be agent-friendly:
+When a Skill or client tool provides scripts for knowledge maintenance, scripts SHOULD be agent-friendly:

 - no interactive prompts